grmono/CVE2019-2017_POC/README.md

 # CVE2019-2017_POC
-Defenetly suprising easily to exploit this. it essentially based on the improper handling of the tiles_enabled_flag and the inability of the poorly written code to verify invalid value on tiles, the difficulty arises on building a payload to succesfully take over the execution flow and achieve RCE.
+Defenetly suprising easy to exploit this. it essentially based on the improper handling of the tiles_enabled_flag and the inability of the poorly written code to verify invalid value on tiles, the difficulty arises on building a payload to succesfully take over the execution flow and achieve RCE.

 The delivery methos for this exploit seem relatively few since any online service or messaging app will not use libhvec or change the video format.
 Exploitation through browser or email service is defenetly achivable since format will remain the same.